AdobeDocs/commerce-operations.en/help/release/latest.md

 # February 2024 release summary

-To help businesses continue to grow their ecommerce channels Adobe Commerce has new capabilities that empower them to move faster and accelerate sales with an experience-led platform that combines a high-performance storefront and AI-powered personalization with simplified composable development.
+To help businesses continue to grow their ecommerce channels, Adobe Commerce has new capabilities that empower them to move faster and accelerate sales with an experience-led platform that combines a high-performance storefront and AI-powered personalization with simplified composable development.

 [placeholder for video]